etopuz/StackRider/README.md

-# StackRider
-Stack Rider Clone for educational purposes
+# Stack Rider Clone
+This game is made for educational purposes.
+Your goail is collec

+## Tecnical Details

+### Version:
+Unity 2021.3.5f1